kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ![](./images/rust-package-names.png){ .fullwidth }

-In Rust, the difference is +3.9%, and it is the highest difference amongst all the letters.
+In Rust, the difference is +3.9%, and it is the highest positive difference amongst all the letters.

 ## R